Sheraff/queue/README.md

 })

-// other jobs not shown for brevity const extractPalette = new Job(...) // sharp image processing throttled based on CPU availability const spotifyData = new Job(...) // fetch jobs throttled based on API rate limits const lastFmData = new Job(...) // fetch jobs throttled based on API rate limits const audioDbData = new Job(...) // fetch jobs throttled based on API rate limits
+// other jobs not shown for brevity const extractPalette = new Job(...) // sharp image processing throttled based on CPU const spotifyData = new Job(...) // fetch jobs throttled based on API rate limits const lastFmData = new Job(...) // fetch jobs throttled based on API rate limits const audioDbData = new Job(...) // fetch jobs throttled based on API rate limits